iossifovlab/gpf/userdocs/getting_started.rst

 Create GPF environment
 **********************

-Most of dependencies for GPF are described into Anaconda environmet description files located inside of the GPF source repository:
+Most of the dependencies for GPF are described in Anaconda environment description files located inside of the GPF source repository:

 .. code-block:: bash